stfn-ko/PointersInfo/readme.md

 ## C++ smart pointers

-In C++, it's best practice to use ["smart pointer"](http://en.wikipedia.org/wiki/Smart_pointer) objects to store and manage the pointers, automatically deallocating them when the smart pointers' destructors run.
+In C++, it's best practice to use [smart pointer](http://en.wikipedia.org/wiki/Smart_pointer) objects to store and manage the pointers, automatically deallocating them when the smart pointers' destructors run.
 Since C++11 the Standard Library provides two, [`unique_ptr`](http://en.cppreference.com/w/cpp/memory/unique_ptr) for when there's a single owner for an allocated object...

 ```C++
 {